HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 ---
 title: "Your split backlog is failing your team"
 pubDate: 2023-07-24
-description: "How poorly communicated priorities poison organizations and lead to underperforming teams"
+description: "How poorly-communicated priorities poison organizations and lead to underperforming teams"
 tags: ["planning", "software"]
 ---

 As companies scale, the size of initiatives they can take-on increases, as does the complexity.
-While ad-hoc decisions could work for small companies, the scale of teams (their size, and diversity) forces companies to reconsider how they communicate intent and strategy regarding their product changes.
+The scales of teams (their size, and diversity) forces companies to reconsider how they communicate the intent and strategy behind their product changes.

 ## Starting with a backlog

 The common approach to capture the scope and communicate the priority of work items is the backlog: A sorted list containing all work items required to be completed, ordered by a combination of value, priority, timeliness, and feasibility.

-This backlog is meant to be used by the teams executing the work as a guide.
-A healthy organization will allow for teams to make decisions regarding how they execute the work from the backlog.
-Some examples of this are:
+This backlog should be a guide for the teams executing the work.
+Additionally, a healthy organization will allow for teams to make decisions regarding how they execute the work from the backlog.
+Some examples of these decisions are:

 - **Changing the execution order**: Given two work items of similar scope and value, but one of them is blocked, the team will chose to take the unblocked one and postpone the other;
 - **Discovering details**: Given a work item that is not clearly understood, the team may choose to delay it's execution, and spend more time trying to discover the missing or incomplete information;